angelehernandez/reliable-transport-sim/README.md

 ### Stage A (background listener)
 In stage A, we implement a background listener in the `listener` function.
 It runs concurrently along with the `timeFunc` time manager.
 Our listener receives all data from the socket, generates a hash for the the data (including ACKs and sequence numbers), and "listens" for dropped, corrupted, or out of order packets.
 ### Stage B (Add ACKs)
 In stage B, we implement the ability to transmit and receive acknowledgements.
 This is accomplished in our listener, sender, and receiver.
 As instructed, we added a header to our packet format in order to distinguish acknowledgements from data.
 Then, we added a categorizer in our listener.
-If the packet is an ACK, then we set the `self.ackd` flag to `True`.
+If the packet is an ACK, then we set the `self.ackd` flag to `True` and add the seq number to `self.inFlight`.
 Finally, we add code to the `close` function that waits for an ACK to consider the packet "sent."
 ### Stage C (Timeouts and retransmission)
 Timeouts and retransmissions are handled in the `listener`, `send`, and `timeFunc` functions.
 A packet is said to have timed out once the timer in `close` or `timeFunc` has passed 0.25 seconds.
 Additionally, the `close` function closes out the connection once all acknowledgements have been received.